Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Hundreds of visitors go to Michamvi to witness Zanzibar’s best sunset viewpoints.

-The other best attraction of this area is the “The Rock Restaurant” which is one of the famous places for many visitors to this area.
+The other top attraction in this area is “The Rock Restaurant,” one of the most popular spots for visitors.

 This restaurant is built upon an outcrop.
 You should take a boat to visit the Rock restaurant in Zanzibar.